 A Twitter poll isn’t a scientific sampling, of course, but these results convinced me that a story was appropriate.

 As for other indexes: The U.N. also recognizes the “Human Development Index” which factors together three criteria: Per-capita GDP, education levels, and health.
 This is only slightly better.
 The problems with GDP are covered above.
 “Education” would be a legitimate factor to include, but in practice, the HDI simply measures years of schooling.
 Under U.N. pressure, many countries now focus on getting more children into school, rather than on whether they learn anything.
 “Years of schooling” has thus become a poor indicator of true education.
-Those who didn’t attend a bad high school, and instead acquired some real-life experience, may well be better off than those who did.
+Those who didn’t attend a bad high school, and instead acquired some real-life experience, may well be better off than those with more schooling.
 As for health, HDI uses life expectancy.
-If you’re only going to use one number, that’s a reasonable choice, but it’s only a small part of the picture.
+If you’re only going to use one number to assess health, that’s a reasonable choice, but it’s only a small part of the picture.

 1. This is Goal 8, target 1, indicator 1, of the U.N.’s Sustainable Development Goals, as stated in its “Final list of proposed Sustainable Development Goal indicators.”
 And let’s note that even if GDP rises, that tells us nothing about whether we’ve achieved “sustainable economic growth.”
 In fact, achieving the 7% annual GDP that the U.N. calls for is likely to require some highly un-sustainable activities.

-2. Google reports that the U.N. website has about 43,000 pages which refer to GDP, compared with 4,400 for HDI.
-The World Bank’s site is even more skewed: More than 100 pages mention GDP for each one that mentions HDI.
-(Counts done on 29 August 2020)
+2. Google reports that the U.N. website has about 56,000 pages which refer to GDP, compared with 8,000 for the Human Development Index (HDI) which is better, though still quite flawed.
+The World Bank’s site is even more skewed: More than 1600 pages mention GDP for each one that mentions HDI.
+(Counts done on 26 August 2021)

 3. These figures are from the U.N., as reported on Wikipedia pages for GDP per Capita and Income Equality.
 Such data always involves much guesswork and estimation, and I’ve found U.N. figures to be particularly haphazard.
 But this is what we have to work with, and it’s helpful if we recognize that we’re getting only a broad picture.